DamianZaremba/cv/README.md

 I am an experienced professional with a background in IT systems/network engineering & PADI/TecRec/EFR training.

 Previously I have been a climbing instructor for the scout association, maintainer of anti-vandalism services for Wikipedia, a volunteer at conferences & a business owner.

 In addition, I have worked on infrastructure for organisations ranging from lean start-ups to multi-billion dollar public companies.

 My curious nature & desire for knowledge results in ongoing learning & advancement of existing ratings, incrementally improving my valuable skillset.

-I am currently looking for a PADI 5-star centre with IDC/Tec Rec accreditation that can support taking my professional diving to the next level.
+I am currently looking for a PADI 5-star centre with IDC/TecRec accreditation that can support taking my professional diving to the next level.

 \End{multicols}